csc-training/csc-env-eff/_slides/03_disk_areas.md

 - None of the disk areas are automatically backed up by CSC, so make sure to perform regular backups to, _e.g._, Allas
 - Don't run databases or Conda on Lustre (`/projappl`, `/scratch`, `$HOME`)
-    - Containerize Conda environments with [Tykky](https://docs.csc.fi/computing/containers/tykky/) and use other CSC services like [Kaivos](https://docs.csc.fi/data/kaivos/overview/) or [cPouta](https://docs.csc.fi/cloud/pouta/) for databases (Rahti also an option but connecting to it from Puhti/Mahti is complicated)
+    - Containerize Conda environments with [Tykky](https://docs.csc.fi/computing/containers/tykky/) and use other CSC services like [Pukki](https://docs.csc.fi/cloud/dbaas/), [cPouta](https://docs.csc.fi/cloud/pouta/) or [Rahti](https://docs.csc.fi/cloud/rahti/) for databases
 - Don't create a lot of files, especially within a single folder
     - If you're creating 10 000+ files, you should probably rethink your workflow
 - Consider using fast local disks when working with many small files